tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 	revPrintField the long id of field "text document"

-**revPrintField** is implemented as a script library located in the LiveCode IDE.
+**revPrintField** is implemented as a script library located in the IDE.
 The script library creates an invisible stack, sets the rectangle of that stack to the current paper size, sets the **formatForPrinting**to true, creates a field, then copies the contents of the field you specify into this invisible stack.
 It then prints the field one page at a time, scrolling the text after each page.
-Advanced users can locate this library script by going to the *Back Scripts* tab in the Message Box, turning on the checkbox for *Show LiveCode UI Back Scripts*, then editing the script of *stack "revPrintLibrary"*.
+Advanced users can locate this library script by going to the *Back Scripts* tab in the Message Box, turning on the checkbox for *Show UI Back Scripts*, then editing the script of *stack "revPrintLibrary"*.
 The *revPrintField* handler is near the top of the script.